MVakharia/Tools-Theory-CompSci/README.md

 - We need to print each change to the console so we can track the status of the linked list.
 - `LinkedList` should be a class, with functions like `printList`, `addToHead`, `addToTail`, `removeHead`, and `removeTail`.

+### Doubly Linked Lists

+- What three things do we have to do when *adding* to the **head** of a doubly linked list?
+Which nodes must be updated?
+- The same question, but for the **tail** of the list?
+Which nodes must be updated?
+- How do we *remove* the **head** or the **tail** of a doubly linked list?
+- How do we *remove* from the **middle** of a doubly linked list?
+Which nodes need to be updated?
+- How do we find and *remove* a specific node by its data?
+- How do we print the nodes in the list in order from head to tail?
+- How do we implement a doubly linked list in JavaScript?
+-